-During my 28 years of practice, I have been fortunate to have handled a wide variety of legal matters and have represented a wide range of clients with varying degrees of economic resources-clients worth millions of dollars to those who literally did not have a dime.
+During my 30 years of practice, I have been fortunate to have handled a wide variety of legal matters and have represented a wide range of clients with varying degrees of economic resources-clients worth millions of dollars and those who literally did not have a dime to their name.
 I have tried cases in the Circuit, Chancery, General Sessions, and Juvenile Courts of the State of Tennessee.
 I have also tried cases in the United States District Court for the Middle District of Tennessee as well as the United States Bankruptcy Court for the Middle District of Tennessee.
 I have argued appeals in the Tennessee Court of Appeals, Tennessee Court of Criminal Appeals, Tennessee Supreme Court, and the United States Court of Appeals for the Sixth Circuit.

-My practice has mainly focused on civil litigation.
-Currently, the majority of the matters I handle are tort-related claims.
+My practice in recent years has mainly focused on civil litigation.
+I handle tort-related claims.
 I have also represented clients and litigated matters involving employment discrimination claims before the EEOC, federal administrative EEO offices, and before State and Federal Courts.
 I represented a "whistle blower" who brought a health care fraud claim on behalf of the United States under the Federal False Claims Act which was successfully litigated and upheld on appeal.
 I have litigated will contests and estate disputes, boundary line and water easement disputes, business disputes, construction disputes, and workers compensation claims.
 Over the years, I have handled contested divorces and child custody matters.
 I have handled criminal matters in General Sessions Court, Circuit Court, the Tennessee Court of Criminal Appeals, and the Tennessee Supreme Court.
-All of the appellate court criminal cases were the result of being appointed to represent indigent clients.
+Early in my career, I was "second chair" on the re-sentencing in a death penalty case.
+All of the appellate court criminal cases in which I was involved were the result of being appointed to represent indigent clients.